Inheritance and estate taxes

 Elderly man in Lisbon

-In practice, this means that, unless otherwise stipulated in a will, your estate is dealt with and taxed according to inheritance laws in your home country.
+This means that, unless otherwise stated in a will, your estate is dealt with and taxed according to the inheritance laws in your home country.

 Inheritance law on pensions in Portugal